 Of course you should have a lawyer your looking at a distribution charge which can sentence you to years in jail, loss of your drivers license, probation etc..
 Thus yes you should get a lawyer and remember one rule: Generally the more time an attorney has to work on the case the better the result...Read more »

 Generally the Discovery is given pretty early on in a Superior Court criminal case so two months is a little long.
-But we don't know all the facts of his case whether he's incarcerated or free, the country he is in and whether he's been indicted or not etc. etc. If you are concerned I would...Read more »
+But we don't know all the facts of his case whether he's incarcerated or free, the country he is in and whether he's been indicted or not etc. etc. If you are...Read more »

 You really need to seek an in person consultation where the attorney can see all the paperwork to give you a proper answer, but expect to pay for the attorneys time as that is not part of the normal criminal free in office consultation.